 Your choice will boil down to the following factors:

 Also, remember that your success will really come down to you.
-Just because tech projects on Kickstarter have received $10M+ in the past doesn’t necessarily mean that yours will just because you chose that network.
+Just because tech projects on Kickstarter have received $10M+ in the past doesn’t necessarily mean that yours will just because you chose to create a crowdfunding website.
 Your success will come down to how hard you promote your project, and how well received it is by the public, the press, and habitual backers on those networks.

 There is a lot of time and effort that goes into promoting a project on a crowdfunding platform.
 Krowdster is cloud hosted solution that can help with the heavy lifting and includes analytics, campaign optimization, promotion and crowdbuilding all within the same app.
 Krowdster has been optimized for platforms such as Kickstarter, Indiegog, Tubestartm RocketHub and GoFundMe.
 Krowdster has a free trial to see if it’s for you.